-Exams There will be three midterm exams and one final exam.
+ExamsThere will be three midterm exams and one final exam.
 The midterm examinations will be given during the regularly scheduled class periods.
-All the exams will be closed book, but I will display a slide with relevant equations.
+All the exams will be closed book and closed computer, but I will display a slide with relevant equations and concepts.
+You will be instructed to put your cell phones in a baggie on your desk so you cannot use it during the exams for reference or as a calculator.
+You are responsible for providing your own calculator during exams and quizzes.
 The examinations will emphasize the material in lectures and homework assignments.
 Some material covered in class may be omitted.
 A typical exam will include problems and questions similar to the homework or discussions in class.
 Your work should be neat and orderly; with large, clear, and clearly labeled diagrams.
 Formulas and numbers alone won't do; you must show your work and explain your reasoning to earn full credit on a problem.

 All exams are hand-graded.
 The most credit is given for the correct method or "theory", so writing down how you would solve the problem is worth almost as much as actually solving it.
 It is your responsibility to communicate your answers clearly.
 The final examination is comprehensive.
 It is mandatory and will be given only at the scheduled time.
-The lowest midterm examination score is not counted; the remaining two count for 15 points each.

 Regrade: Requests for correction of grading mistakes on exams can be made when the work is returned to you.
 The requests must be made by email within four days after getting your grade.
 You must explain why you believe there is a mistake in grading and why you deserve more credit than listed.
 Note that a regrade request can also give you a lower score than the original score, so there is some risk in making a regrade request!
 No make-up examinations will be given.
 In case you have a legitimate reason for missing an exam, consult with me before, or within 24 hours after the exam.
-If you miss a midterm examination for an officially excused reason (documented illness or family emergency, major religious holidays, or official university business) your missed examination score will be replaced with the appropriately scaled score on the portion of the final exam that covers same material as the missed midterm examination.
-Midterm exams The exact dates for the midterms exams will be given in class and on the class website at least one week in advance (dates depend on our class progress).
-Place: Oceanography & Physics, Room 142 Final Exam Monday December 10 th , 2012, 08:30 - 11:30 Place: Oceanography & Physics, Room 142 Course goals Understanding of the basic principles of classical mechanics, fluid mechanics and waves.
+If you miss a midterm examination for an officially excused reason (documented illness or family emergency, major religious holidays, or official university business) your missed examination score will be replaced with the appropriately scaled score on the portion of the final exam that covers same material as the missed midterm.

+Midterm examsThe exact dates for the midterms exams will be given in class and on the class website at least one week in advance (dates may depend on our class progress).Place: Oceanography & Physics, Room 142

+Final Exam Monday May 5th, 2014, 08:30 - 11:30, Oceanography & Physics, Room 142

+Course goals Understanding of the basic principles of classical mechanics, fluid mechanics and waves.
 Developing qualitative and quantitative thinking skills that can be applied in a broad variety of fields and circumstances.
 Cultivate individual and collaborative problem solving skills.
-Course structure Different people learn in different ways.
-Therefore this course offers a learning environment with a diversified set of options that you can tailor to your individual learning style.
-We have class meetings, review sessions, homework assignments, office hours, and provide many ways for to get additional support to succeed.